MaxFishman/ICOM-FINAL-2025/README.md

 ---

 ### 🛠️ Functionality + JS
-- Use **JavaScript** in at least two places:
+- Use **JavaScript** in at least one place:
-  - print your name , github username and contact information to the console so employers know its you coding the site!
+  - print your name , github username and contact information to the console so nerds like me know its you coding the site!

-  - An interactive element such as:
-    - Image lightbox
-    - Toggleable content (e.g., FAQ, dark mode)
-    - Modal window
-    - Slideshow or carousel
-- Form input fields should include `placeholder`, `required`, and `type` attributes

 ---